Welcome to today's edition of the Rush 24-7 podcast.

 They're tearing things down constantly on the basis of false premises.

-That's when I uh remember the modern era of it actually commencing because that's when it started impacting my life.
+That's when I remember the modern era of it actually commencing because that's when it started impacting my life.

 You know, I touched on this story yesterday.

-and it filters down uh to uh various elements of the conservative media in the food chain, and this is said to corrupt media and so forth.
+And Rove writes the talking points and it filters down to various elements of the conservative media and the food chain.

 In fact, the opposite is true.

-You can have the same phrase, the same point made by 15 different journalists on a whole bunch of different networks about the same story.
+As we've documented countless times, you can have the same phrase, the same point made by 15 different journalists on a whole bunch of different networks about the same story.

-Well, this New York Times story uh shows that that this criticism that Rove and somebody in the White House sending out all these talking points to the minions is another example of projection in reverse.
+Well, this New York Times story shows that this criticism that Rove and somebody in the White House sending out all these talking points to the minions is another example of projection in reverse.

-Representatives from a cluster of anti-war groups gather for a conference call with Democrat leadership staff members in the House and Senate.
+Every morning, representatives from a cluster of anti-war groups gather for a conference call with Democrat leadership staff members in the House and Senate.

-Shortly after, in a cramped meeting room in Washington, they convene for a call with organizers across the country and they hash out plans for rallies.
+Shortly after, in a cramped meeting room in Washington, they convene for a call with organizers across the country, and they hash out plans for rallies.

 They sketch out talking points for rapid response news conferences.